uocvaruna/testingRMD/rwithmetadata.md

 # Let's embed some R code

-We'll write an R chunk that loads the tidyverse package and then reads in the Gapminder datset from the data of the project.
+We'll write an R chunk that loads the tidyverse package and then reads in the Gapminder datset from the data of the project. gggg

 CTRL+ALT+i (to insert code chunk)